 Outside, the rain tapped steadily on the window in a hypnotizing rhythm.
 Bella watched clear droplets of water slide down the panel, leaving slick tracks in its path.

 "There is definitely a bigger scope to this situation.
 Some higher authorities must be trying to conceal the trade for some unknown reasons that's important to Noah."

 Bella casually reached for the gun which she had placed on the desk.
 Through her thick frame of lashes, she saw Luna instantly freeze.

 "The members of the group are actually normal people with normal jobs."
 Bella fidgeted with the gun, flicking the safety catch on and off, "One of the dealers owns a flower boutique in Port Angeles."

 She paused to look at the clock.
 It read 9:10 pm.

 "We're going to take a look there tonight, as soon as Charlie falls asleep."

 Then she cocked the gun loudly.
 Luna yelped.

-"If we're going to work together, it means you're not endangered by my presence.
-Keep that in mind."
+"If we're going to work together, it means that I have no desire to hurt you.
+Keep that in mind please."